-7.10.3 Arrivals from AFTA
+7.10.4 Arrivals from AMB SUA

-Recoveries from AFTA will normally be in standard formation.
-Other formation types must be requested when required.
-Formation type must be advised to Civil ATC on clearance request to depart the AFTA.
+Recoveries from AMB SUA will be in standard formation.
+Other formation types must be requested.
+Formation type must be advised to Civil ATC on clearance request to depart the AMB SUA.

 7.11 MET